Planning to go to Fes? Wondering where to stay in Fes Morocco – best areas to stay? We’ve got you covered. So read on to know more!

 - You are not bothered by it’s little history

-Best Hotels in Nouvelle Ville
+Best Hotels in Fes in Nouvelle Ville:

-- Fes Marriott Hotel Jnan Palace is a stunning, 5-star resort, featuring a traditional style, combined with fresh, modern interiors.
+Fes Marriott Hotel Jnan Palace is a stunning, 5-star resort, featuring a traditional Moroccan style, combined with fresh, modern interiors.
 A swimming pool, gym, sauna, garden and spa ensure you will always be relaxed and entertained, while a choice of 3 restaurants and 3 bars provide a range of drinks and Moroccan and international cuisine, as well as a full breakfast each morning.

-- Riad Dar Ziryab is a beautiful, traditional riad that has been updated with modern features, such as air-conditioning and Wi-Fi.
+Riad Dar Ziryab is a beautiful, traditional Moroccan riad that has been updated with modern features, such as air-conditioning and Wi-Fi.
 The rooms are all individually decorated and feature stunning views, while the on-site attractions include a swimming pool, garden, hammam, furnished terrace, Moroccan living room and a restaurant serving Moroccan cuisine as well as breakfast each morning.

 The ultra-modern train station of Fes is not far from Nouvelle Ville.
 Cafes with wifi are available around the train station neighborhood, as well as fast-food restaurants and few stores.